MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/10 Friday.md

           // do this again and again
       }

   Within the parentheses after the for keyword, there are three parts.
-Be- fore the first semicolon, we are initializing a variable which will be our iterator or counter, often named i by convention.
-Between the two semi- colons, we’re providing a condition which, if true, will cause another iter- ation of the loop to be executed.
+Before the first semicolon, we are initializing a variable which will be our iterator or counter, often named i by convention.
+Between the two semi-colons, we’re providing a condition which, if true, will cause another iteration of the loop to be executed.
 Finally, we provide code to update our iterator.

 * Let’s write a simple loop to demonstrate how they’re used: